Noninvasive glucose monitor: Raman spectroscopy

 In 2022 Samsung announced that it would be incorporating glucose monitoring with its smartwatch with a targeted release year of 2025.
 It is not clear whether the watch will integrate readings from an external CGM such as Dexcom's or Abbott's, or work standalone.
 The company in 2020 published literature regarding the aforementioned (see above) non-invasive method it had developed with MIT scientists to engage in continuous glucose monitoring using spectroscopy.
 The company has filed patents related to this technology.
 In January 2024, Samsung gave an update affirming its NIGM ambitions but did not give a release date.

 Seoul, South Korea-based start-up Apollon commenced work on a Raman CGM and secured a partnership with MIT in 2023.
 In 2024, it secured 2.3B won (approximately $1.5M) in pre-Series A funding for development of needle-free glucose monitoring.

 Liom (formerly called Spiden) is a Swiss startup building a multi-biomarker and drug level monitoring noninvasive smartwatch wearable (using Raman spectroscopy) with continuous glucose monitoring capability as its first application.
 It has so far not attained regulatory approval as of October 2023.
-In January of 2024, Liom declared it had developed a prototype, with a claimed MARD (Mean Absolute Relative Difference) value to a reference glucose measurement of approximately 9%.
+In January 2024, Liom declared it had developed a prototype, with a claimed MARD (Mean Absolute Relative Difference) value to a reference glucose measurement of approximately 9%.

 In 2023, RSP Systems Denmark published data from prospective measurements with at least 15 days following calibration. the study was a home-based clinical study involving 160 subjects with diabetes, the largest study of its kind to date.
 Data from a subset of subjects with type 2 diabetes shoved 99.8% of measurements within A + B zones in the consensus error grid and a mean absolute relative difference of 14.3%.
 The full clinical study involved 160 subjects, 137 with type 1 on intensive insulin therapy or insulin pumps.
 The measurements form the type 1 diabetes subgroup, showed 96.5% of the points in zones A + B, while the typical indices of accuracy, the mean absolute relative difference (MARD) and RMSE, over the 15 days were 19.9% and 1.9 mmol/L, respectively.
 With 12,374 paired data points, the size of the dataset demonstrates the robustness of the Raman spectroscopy-based approach.